The Complete Art Lover's Guide to Tuscany

 2. Botticelli's Birth of Venus, Uffizi Gallery, Florence

-Sandro Botticelli is the undisputed master of the early Renaissance period.
-His Birth of Venus is the Uffizi's most famous art work, akin to the Mona Lisa in Paris.
-Botticelli spent his entire life in Florence and was a friend of the Medici family.
+The Uffizi Gallery is overflowing with world famous paintings.
+But perhaps its most famous painting is Sandro Botticelli Birth of Venus, a piece akin to the Mona Lisa in Paris.
+Botticelli is the undisputed master of the early Renaissance period.
+He spent his entire life in Florence and was a friend of the Medici family.

 The beautiful Birth of Venus is a dreamlike celebration of beauty and love.
 It's a lush, richly symbolic, and a groundbreaking piece.
 It was the first large scale painting of a nude woman in almost 1000 years.
 The nudity wasn't religious either; it was pagan.